 - Accepting friend requests from “friends of friends”

-Forgoing Medical Attention
+- Forgoing Medical Attention

-- You want to do everything possible to better your condition.
-Otherwise, the liable party might refuse to pay for certain aspects of your medical care.
+- You want to do everything possible to better your condition; otherwise, the liable party might refuse to pay for certain aspects of your medical care.

-Accepting the First Settlement Offer
+- Accepting the First Settlement Offer

 Insurance companies sometimes “test” injured claimants by offering fast settlements.
 These offers seldom account for the full range of claimants’ past, present, and future expenses.
 Once you accept an offer, you cannot request more money later on.
-Even if you incur additional damages, those will be your financial responsibility – and not the insurance company’s.
+Even if you incur additional damages, those will be your financial responsibility and not the insurance company’s.

-How Our Lawyers Help Victims Hurt By Uninsured Motorists
+How Our Lawyers Help Victims Hurt By Uninsured Motorists in Ohio

-We Can Work with Uncooperative Insurance Companies
+Work With Uncooperative Insurance Companies

 Give yourself time to discuss your case with us before talking to insurance companies.
 Insurers will likely contact you immediately after an accident.
 Insurance companies may deny your claim or offer you an initial settlement that does not fairly cover your losses.
 Many times, talking to an insurance company can jeopardize your case.

-We Offer Help on a Contingency-Fee Basis
+Offer Help on a Contingency-Fee Basis

 Being in a car accident can threaten your financial stability and plans for the future.
 That’s why our car accident lawyers offer help on a contingency-fee basis.
 As our client, that means:

-- We don’t require any upfront payments.
+- We don’t require any upfront payments

-- We don’t charge retainers or by-the-hour rates.
+- We don’t charge retainers or by-the-hour rates

-- We finance everything your case requires, from filing fees to courtroom appearances.
+- We finance everything your case requires, from filing fees to courtroom appearances

-- Our attorney’s fees come from the funds we secure for you.
+- Our attorney’s fees come from the funds we secure for you

 With our help, you just focus on getting better.
 We’ll take care of everything your case requires.

 Recovering from an injury is difficult enough without dealing with financial pressures as well.
 Allow a car accident lawyer with Bressman Law to help you hold uninsured and underinsured motorists financially responsible for their actions.
+Call Bressman Law at (614) 877-6303 to discuss the specifics of your case during a free, no-obligation case consultation.
+You can also book an appointment with us online.

 Call or text (614) 538-1116 or complete a Free Case Evaluation form